PASTAplus/PEP/peps/pep-9.md

 ```
 DELETE: /auth/v1/resource/<resource_key>

-deleteResource(jwt_token, resource_key)
+deleteResource(edi_token, resource_key)
-    jwt_token: the token of the requesting client
+    edi_token: the token of the requesting client
     resource_key: the unique resource key of the resource
     return:
         200 OK if successful